chris-derman03/Frequency-Sort/demo.md

 Looks like we way outperform selectionSort, which is to be expected.
 We actually get pretty close to mergesort in the long run.
-But when we take a closer look, it seems to be way faster!
+But when we take a closer look, mergeSort seems to be way faster!
 Mergesort always stays below 1 second, which frequency sort explodes out of nowhere.
 This is even with a constant range.

 ## Summary
 Either mergesort/quicksort/etc. are simply better, or frequency sort needs some optimizations.